MMZK1526/Haskell-Graphs/README.md

 * `shortestPathsFully :: (Graph a) => a -> Map (Int, Int) (Maybe (Int, Int))`
   * Computing the shortest path between all pairs of nodes in a graph using Floyd-Warshall Algorithm;
-  * Returns the shortest distance and routing table for all pairs of nodes;
+  * Returns the shortest distance and routing table for all pairs of nodes.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1:**
     * The graph.
   * **Result:**